Castleblayney MartEst. 1963

 The mart system is much fairer to the vendor where in potential buyers have to bid against each other thus achieving a better price.
 This system has stood the test of time for over 50 years.
 Sheep and Pig Auctions have been held every Monday since 1963 to 2015.

-From October 2015 the sheep & pig auction will be held on Saturday mornings at 10 am to suit part time farmers.
+From October 2015 the Sheep and Pig auction Saturday mornings start at 9.30 am to suit part time farmers.